-I think my child might have a vision impairment.
+I think my child might have vision impairment.
 How do I know what my child can see?

 Further information on how to spot a possible eye condition see How can I tell if my child might have an eye condition?